openforcefield/standards/docs/enhancement-proposals/off-ep-0011.md

 **Motivation:** OpenFF NAGL has built on existing work and trained a graph-convolutional neural network (GNN) that reproduces AM1-BCC ELF10 partial charges for a substantial set of chemistries.
 Currently, there is not a canonical method by which these GNN-provided charges can be requested in a SMIRNOFF force field.
 At the moment, a user can generate partial charges from a GNN and pass them to `create_interchange` or `create_openmm_system` alongside a SMIRNOFF force field as prespecified charges.
 To use GNNs in a flagship force field, this approach is not sufficient, and the SMIRNOFF specification must be updated to include enough information that an external developer could get the same charges themselves.

-**Who this EP would affect:** The changes outlined in this proposal affect any consumer of SMIRNOFF force fields that include `<NAGLCharges>`, which is likely to be the case for `openff-2.3.0` and beyond.
+**Who this EP would affect:** The changes described in this proposal affect any consumer of SMIRNOFF force fields that include `<NAGLCharges>`, which is likely to be the case for `openff-2.3.0` and beyond.
 Since it is not a required section, force field developers who choose to use other partial charge methods would not be affected.
 SMIRNOFF implementations must implement `<NAGLCharges>`, by definition, to use force fields that include this section.
-Existing force fields cannot use this section, so they are not affected.
+Existing force fields do not use this section, so they are not affected.

 **Interaction with other sections:** This proposal does not include changes or interactions with sections that do not modify partial charges, such as `<vdW>`, `<Constraints>`, `<Bonds>`, `<Angles>`, etc.